-

 Description

-Principle and analytical methods
+Principles and analytical methods

-These methods offer high sensitivity and can be combined with other analytical techniques (HPLC, GC-MS, spectrophotometry) to identify compounds responsible for redox activity.
+These methods offer high sensitivity and can be combined with other analytical techniques (HPLC, GC-MS, spectrophotometry) to identify the compounds responsible for redox activity.

-For further information, also see:
+For further information, see also:

 Industrial applications

-- Cosmetics : control of the stability of formulas rich in antioxidants (vitamins, polyphenols, enzymes) and verification of their effectiveness over time.
+• Cosmetics : control of the stability of formulas rich in antioxidants (vitamins, polyphenols, enzymes) and verification of their effectiveness over time.

-- Materials and packaging : measurement of the reducing or oxidizing power of polymers and barrier films, in particular to prevent oxidative degradation.
+• Materials and packaging : measurement of the reducing or oxidizing power of polymers and barrier films, in particular to prevent oxidative degradation.

-- Industrial chemistry : control of the stability of technical solutions or reagents sensitive to oxidation.
+• Industrial chemistry : control of the stability of technical solutions or reagents sensitive to oxidation.

 This study is therefore essential to guarantee the quality, durability and safety of products exposed to oxidation or reduction conditions.